 Proof of the customer's earnings and average hours worked per week must be submitted with the invoice; for example, an itemized pay stub may be used to verify the earning and hours.

-The Wage Premium is paid only once, after achievement and completion of Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.
+The Wage Premium is paid only once, after achievement and completion of Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark.

 20.8.2 Process and Procedures

 The contracted provider receives authorization for the Wage Premium through a service authorization.
 The service authorization for the Wage Placement Premium for Job Placement must be received when the service authorization for Job Placement Benchmark A is received.
-For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Benchmark 2 is received.
+For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Job Development and Placement Benchmark is received.

 The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as defined in the VR-SFP manual.
 The provider's staff member must complete the required documentation for either Bundled Job Placement or Supported Employment, including the section for the Wage Premium.

-The Wage Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.
+The Wage Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark.

 20.8.3 Outcomes Required for Payment

-The direct services provider is eligible for the Wage Premium when the customer achieves all deliverables required for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6, as outlined in the corresponding chapters of the VR-SFP manual.
+The direct services provider is eligible for the Wage Premium when the customer achieves all deliverables required for Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark, as outlined in the corresponding chapters of the VR-SFP manual.

 Proof of the customer's earnings and average hours worked per week must be: